Buru-gl/Manual-testing-project-drmax/README.md

 ## 1.5 Test Implementation

-- Checked if We have everything we need to start executing tests?
+- Checked if we have everything we need to start executing tests?
-- Checked the test environment (website www.drmax.ro, is it functional, online), prioritised the tests (based on business importance and risks)
+- Test environment is up and running: (https://www.drmax.ro).

 ## 1.6 Test Execution